-From the very beginning it must be mentioned that the course will be critical and forward-looking.
+From the very beginning it must be mentioned that the course will be critical and forwardlooking.
 However, it will naturally involve a detailed discussion of the current law through contact hours.
 There will be two contact hours in a week.
 The lecturing method used will include formal lecturing, as well as class discussions based on problems and scenarios that students must prepare.
-The problem questions will be included in the course notes and indicated on the lecture timetable.
+The problem questions will be handed out to students and indicated on the lecture timetable.
 Students therefore remain required to prepare themselves in advance for participation in the discussion by doing appropriate research and reading.
 Student's preparation should be such that (s)he is equipped, if so asked, to lead the discussion of the topic.
 This approach will ensure that students learn to think critically and not merely absorb information.